-Constraints in production and marketing of soybean
+Constraints in the production and marketing of soybean

 Abstract

 The production pattern as well as the consumption pattern of India has dramatically changed in the recent past.
 Soybean, a miracle crop with 40 per cent protein and 20 per cent oil has gained demand for consumption as well as oil extraction leading to increased area under production.
 This paper has made an attempt to decode the constraints faced by farmers in the production and marketing of soybean in the study region.
 The data related to agricultural year 2021-22 was extracted for the present research and the primary data was collected by personal interview method with the pre-tested schedule.
 Garrett’s ranking technique was used to interpret the data.
 It was inferred from the results that among production constraints non-availability of required improved variety seeds in adequate quantities at the right time was the major constraint with highest mean Garrett score of 74.34 followed by scarcity of labour during peak periods (Garrett score 51.12).
 Among various marketing constraints encountered by farmer respondents in soybean marketing in the study region.
 It was inferred that high price fluctuation was the major constraint with highest mean Garrett score of 92.29 followed by untimely payment of sale proceeds (Garrett score 72.82).